opratrx/ev9_dsa2/README.md

 >Improving the look and feel of the user interface using the Rich library to oraganize the package delivery process into a data table.

 #### 9/28/23 - Improved CLI and Added Algorithm Analysis + Status Checks for Each Process in the Algorithm.
->Improving the CLI and Added a status check for each step in the process of the Greedy / Nearest Neighbor Algorithm for Analysis.
+>Improving the CLI and added a status check for each step in the process of the Greedy / Nearest Neighbor Algorithm for Analysis.

+#### 9/29/23 - Added Input Validation, View Package by Parameter, and Improved CLI for UI / UX.
+>Implemented input validation throughout each step of the program.
+Implemented the view by package parameter feature: to view individual parameters of each package ID.
+Added more table styling to the new feature.
+For an overall improved user experience and program functionality.
+All program requirements / specifications are met.